rargo/vim-hex-rework/README.md

 aabbccdd38393637
 ```

-4. Comment part start with two spaces, comment parts can be omit, 'Hexrework' Command will regenerate comment part
+4. Comment part start with two spaces, comment parts can be omitted, 'Hexrework' Command will regenerate comment part

-5. 'Hexrework' will check the buffer content first, if there is some error detect, error message will be shown, the buffer content will not be modify.
+5. 'Hexrework' will check the buffer content first, if there is some error detect, error message will be shown, the buffer content will not be modified.